A-K-0/CSV_analyzer_web3/README.md

    - After uploading, a data preview will be shown

 4. **Generating and Viewing Reports**

+   *NOTE: You can preview the report just till an extent as certain functions doesn't work due to size of report and hosting, if you want
+    view the full report then download using the download button below.*

    - The application will automatically generate a detailed EDA report
    - Processing time varies depending on the size of your CSV file
    - The report will include: